2023-25 Digital Dialogue: Wales Impact Report

 Learners who take part in three or more sessions greatly improve their confidence in sharing their views and talking about issues they care about.
 Learners who participated in one session saw a 4% point increase in confidence talking about issues they cared about, compared to learners who participated in three or more sessions where it was 16%.

-It is effective at building knowledge about political systems and in building young people's confidence and skills to engage with politicians and the broader democratic system.
-We also see the role the programme can play in helping schools to embed democratic education, leading to sustained, long-term engagement.
+The programme continues to effectively tackle one of the most complex issues of our time: building political trust.
+It is effective at improving knowledge about political systems and building young people's confidence and skills to engage with politicians and the broader democratic system.